 The result is that accessing DirectFlash Modules in the DirectFlash Shelf adds single-digit microseconds of incremental latency, even when running at hundreds of thousands of IOPS and multiple GB/sec of throughput.
 I can’t help but want to talk about the cool technology inside the DirectFlash Shelf – but key is that we achieved a very simple aim: we can expand FlashArray//X without compromising performance, efficiency or resiliency.

 Finally, I can give our answer to that question.
-As I described earlier, inside the DirectFlash Shelf is fast and scalable software that implements the target side of NVMe over Fabrics.
-At Pure//Accelerate, we are previewing a version of Purity software running on FlashArray//X that incorporates the same implementation of NVMe over Fabrics.
-Our implementation of NVMe over Fabrics follows the official 1.0 standard so servers can use standard adapter cards and in-box host drivers.
+As I described earlier, inside the DirectFlash Shelf is fast and scalable software that implements the target side of it over Fabrics.
+At Pure//Accelerate, we are previewing a version of Purity software running on FlashArray//X that incorporates the same implementation of it over Fabrics.
+Our implementation of it over Fabrics follows the official 1.0 standard so servers can use standard adapter cards and in-box host drivers.

 We’re demonstrating a server with a standard RoCE adapter mounting an NVMe over Fabrics device from the FlashArray.
 The server is using an unmodified Linux kernel (NVMe over Fabrics host drivers have been available in the upstream Linux kernel since version 4.8, released in October 2016) and the open source NVMe management package.
 The NVMe device appears on the server as a normal “/dev/nvme0n1” block device.
 On the array side, it is a Purity volume, so the data is deduplicated and compressed, protected with RAID-HA, and can be snapshotted and replicated as usual.